-YOU may have just the expertise and enthusiasm that will make all the difference in the lives of people here in our community and we have a variety of opportunities available for sharing your time and talent to further Bell’s mission.
+YOU may have just the expertise and enthusiasm to make all the difference in the lives of people here in our community.
+Connect today to share your time and talent.
 We can always use a helping hand so please contact us to see where you fit in.

-Some options include (but are certainly not limited to): painting, organizing, assisting with mailings, filing, weeding & planting, web assistance, grant writing, handling donations, teaching a craft or life skill, giving haircuts,tutoring children, putting together a fundraiser or initiating a collection of goods.
+Some options include (but are certainly not limited to): painting, organizing, assisting with mailings, filing, weeding & planting, handling donations, teaching a craft or life skill, giving haircuts,tutoring children, putting together a fundraiser or initiating a collection of goods.
 Internships are also available for students to gain experience, hone skills and build a portfolio.

 Please contact Janel Fox at 848-5767, ext.
 515 or email@example.com to receive a copy of our volunteer application and set up a time to come in and talk about how you can help.